GenerateNU/specialstandard/docs/testing.md

 ## Testing

 The backend includes comprehensive unit, integration, and database tests.
-Tests are organized by type and can be run separately or together.
+Tests are organized by type and can be run separately or together. ***Please manually test with postman in addition to written tests as they can be created incorrectly***

 ### Test Structure

 ```
 internal/
 ├── service/
-│   ├── app_test.go              # Integration tests for API endpoints
+│   ├── server_test.go              # Integration tests for API endpoints
 │   └── handler/
 │       └── session/
 │           └── handler_test.go   # Unit tests for handlers